fboucquez/symbol-bootstrap/docs/link.md

 `symbol-bootstrap link`
 =======================

-It calls a running server announcing all the node transactions like VRF and Voting.
-This command is useful to link the nodes keys to an existing running network like testnet.
+It announces VRF and Voting Link transactions to the network for each node with 'Peer' or 'Voting' roles.
+This command finalizes the node registration to an existing network.

 * [`symbol-bootstrap link`](#symbol-bootstrap-link)

 ## `symbol-bootstrap link`

-It calls a running server announcing all the node transactions like VRF and Voting.
-This command is useful to link the nodes keys to an existing running network like testnet.
+It announces VRF and Voting Link transactions to the network for each node with 'Peer' or 'Voting' roles.
+This command finalizes the node registration to an existing network.

 ```
 USAGE